-Example: An intercepting agency may seek a warrant to intercept the communications of persons who are understood to be resident in a shared house and they will need to be rapidly investigated.
-The agency sets out in the application that they will be unable to individually name or describe the residents in advance due to the speed of the work.
+Example: An intercepting authority requires a warrant to intercept the communications of persons understood to be resident in a shared house and whom they need to be investigate rapidly.
+The agency sets out in the application that it is not reasonably practicable for the warrant to individually name or describe the residents due to the urgency of the investigation.
 However, over the course of the operation, the agency determines that only a proportion of people falling within the description of 'residents at C' are of intelligence interest.
-The intercepting agency must assess whether the necessity and proportionality case put to and accepted by the Secretary of State and Judicial Commissioner remains accurate or needs to be narrowed.
-If the change in circumstances affects the necessity or proportionality of the warrant activity then the warrant may need to be modified to reflect more precisely those subject to interference or the Secretary of State should be notified that the warrant may need to be cancelled.
+The intercepting authority must assess whether the necessity and proportionality case put to and accepted by the Secretary of State and Judicial Commissioner remains accurate.
+If the change in circumstances affects the necessity or proportionality of the conduct authorised by the warrant then the warrant may need to be modified to reflect more precisely those subject to interference or the Secretary of State should be notified that the warrant may need to be cancelled.